Spain Flood Death Toll Soars To 158

-Valencia: Spain mourned at least 158 deaths on Thursday and authorities told people in flood-stricken regions to stay at home as rescuers raced to find survivors in the rare disaster.
+(MENAFN- Gulf Times) Spain mourned at least 158 deaths yesterday and authorities told people in flood-stricken regions to stay at home as rescuers raced to find survivors in the rare disaster.

 An exceptionally powerful Mediterranean storm from Tuesday unleashed heavy rains and torrents of mud-filled water that swept away people and wrecked homes, with the eastern Valencia region hit hardest.

-The body coordinating rescue work in the Valencia region announced that 155 bodies had been recovered there by Thursday afternoon.
+The body co-ordinating rescue work in the Valencia region announced that 155 bodies had been recovered there by afternoon yesterday.

 Officials in Castilla-La Mancha and Andalusia had announced a combined three deaths in their regions on Wednesday.